lcs-project/toolchains-and-target-naming/drafts/LCSD3.md

 3. Component Canonicalization - Each aliased/noncanonical component is replaced with its canonical name according to the prescriptions in §3.
 4. Any additional steps according to the prescriptions in §3.

+Toolchains that support a target may accept the target in a noncanonical form.
+If it does, it should support the target in its canonical form, and all forms of the target should be treated identically, except as configured explicitly by the user, or to select toolchain components that are executed.

 ## §3 Special Publications Prescribing Canonical Forms

 The Toolchains and Target Naming Working Committee may make special publications regarding the process and forms for canonicalizing targets, including: